Wisconsin vs. Iowa NCAA Football Odds, Plays and Insights | October 30, 2021

 - Wisconsin has played seven games, with three wins against the spread.

-- The Badgers are 3-3 ATS when favored by 3.5 points or more this season.
+- The Badgers have an against the spread record of 3-3 in their six games as a favorite of 3.5 points or more so far this season.

 - Wisconsin's games this year have gone over the total in three out of seven opportunities (42.9%).

-- When Wisconsin records more than 14.6 points, it is 3-2 against the spread and 4-1 overall.
+- Wisconsin is 3-2 against the spread and 4-1 overall this season when the team records more than 14.6 points.

-- In games that Wisconsin piles up more than 301.1 yards, the team is 3-3 against the spread and 4-2 overall.
+- In games that Wisconsin churns out more than 301.1 yards, the team is 3-3 against the spread and 4-2 overall.

-- The Badgers have 17 giveaways this season, while the Hawkeyes have 20 takeaways .
+- This year, the Badgers have 17 turnovers, three fewer than the Hawkeyes have takeaways (20).

 - Find the latest spread and moneyline odds for Wisconsin at SISportsbook.